 Management Agreement (MA) Scheme

 Encouraged by the fruitful results of MA project, the Environment and Conservation Fund (ECF) continues to offer financial support to promote various MA projects run by non-governmental organisations.
-ECF is currently supporting four MA projects located at Fung Yuen, Long Valley, Ramsar Site and Deep Bay Wetland outside Ramsar Site.
+ECF is currently supporting five MA projects located at Fung Yuen, Long Valley, Ramsar Site and Deep Bay Wetland outside Ramsar Site, and Sai Wan.

 Two ongoing MA projects at Fung Yuen and Long Valley have successfully increased the abundance and diversity of butterfly and wildlife.
 The total number of bird species recorded in Long Valley has increased substantially from 221 in 2005 to 300 in 2014.
 For the Fung Yuen MA project, there has been an impressive increase in the butterfly diversity with species number increased from 162 in 2005 to over 210 in 2014.
 The other two MA projects covering fishponds in the Ramsar Site and Deep Bay Wetland outside Ramsar Site have been implementing to enhance the ecological value of fishponds in the Deep Bay area through draining down of ponds to provide more feeding opportunities to waterbirds.
 In addition to direct benefit to species, the MA projects have also enhanced the public's knowledge and awareness of nature conservation through participation in a series of educational activities.

 Interested parties can download the "Guide to Application" and "Application Form" here.